Puerto Rican Cultural Celebrated at Flag Raising in Vineland

 Their presence, though, may be an indication of how much they are valuing the Latin American vote this fall.

-Festival Puertorriqueno, arguably the largest annual festival celebrating the Puerto Rican culture in all of New Jersey, had to be cancelled this year because of the coronavirus pandemic.
-The annual flag raising at City Hall was one of the handful of traditions organizers and city officials were able to still pull off.
+Festival Puertorriqueño, arguably the largest annual festival celebrating the Puerto Rican culture in all of New Jersey, had to be cancelled this year because of the coronavirus pandemic.
+The annual flag raising at City Hall was one of a handful of traditions organizers and city officials were still able to pull off.

 Likewise, Kennedy said she wanted to concentrate on celebrating with locals in the Puerto Rican community than talk about the campaign.